Aditya1404Sal/ChartCraft/README.md

-# XLtoChart
+# ChartCraft

-XLtoChart is a Go-based web application that allows users to upload CSV files, process the data, and dynamically generate different types of charts (Pie, Bar, Line) to visualize the data.
+ChartCraft is a Go-based web application that allows users to upload CSV files, process the data, and dynamically generate different types of charts (Pie, Bar, Line) to visualize the data.
 It uses the **go-echarts/v2** library for chart rendering and provides a simple API for file upload and chart generation.

 ## Features